 Today, we won’t promote which one is better than the other.
 Rather, it’s for those who have been wondering exactly what the difference is between these two similar-sounding eco-friendly activities.

 Furthermore, they save energy, encourage conservation, and reduce the effect of global warming.
-It does the latter by reducing greenhouse gas emission.
+It does the latter by reducing greenhouse gas emissions.
 Both have similar benefits to the environment and humanity.
 The only difference is in their means and end results.

 WHAT UPCYCLING MEANS